 Plouffe lifts Twins past Indians in 10th

-Trevor Plouffe singled in Danny Santana in the 10th inning to give the Minnesota Twins a 5-4, comeback victory over Cleveland, further damaging the Indians' already slim playoff hopes.
+Plouffe singled in Danny Santana in the 10th inning to give the Twins a 5-4, comeback victory Friday night, further damaging the Indians’ already slim playoff hopes.

-Santana led off the ninth with a single off Kyle Crockett (4-1) and advanced to third on Brian Dozier's single to right-center.
-Joe Mauer was intentionally walked to load the bases, and Crockett struck out rookie slugger Kennys Vargas, who homered in the game.
+Santana led off the 10th inning with a single off Kyle Crockett (4-1) and advanced to third on Brian Dozier’s single to right-center.
+Joe Mauer was intentionally walked to load the bases and Crockett struck out rookie slugger Kennys Vargas, who homered in the game.

 Josh Tomlin entered the game to face Plouffe, who dropped a two-strike pitch just in front of lunging center-fielder Michael Bourn.

-With Minnesota trailing 4-3 in the ninth, Kurt Suzuki hit a one-out double off closer Cody Allen and was replaced by pinch-runner Eduardo Nunez.
-Nunez moved to third on Oswaldo Arcia's single and scored to tie it when Aaron Hicks grounded into a fielder's choice.
+″(Plouffe) took a bad swing on the first pitch, then regrouped,” Twins manager Ron Gardenhire said.
+“The guy kind of got one out and over the plate and he flipped it out there, which like I said, was a big one.”
+With the Twins trailing 4-3 in the ninth, Kurt Suzuki hit a one-out double off closer Cody Allen and was replaced by pinch-runner Eduardo Nunez.
+Nunez moved to third on Oswaldo Arcia’s single and scored to tie it when Aaron Hicks grounded into fielder’s choice.

-Oswaldo Arcia homered for Minnesota in the third off Bauer.
-It was Arcia's fourth homer this season off Bauer.
+Arcia homered for Minnesota in the third off Trevor Bauer.
+It was Arcia’s fourth homer this season off Bauer.

-Josh Tomlin was the eighth reliever by Cleveland, which set an American League record during the game by going to the bullpen 547 times this season.
+Josh Tomlin was the eighth reliever for Cleveland, which set an American League record during the game by going to the bullpen 547 times this season.

 Detroit and Kansas City sit atop the AL Central and play a three-game series this weekend.
-Cleveland needs one of those teams to sweep the other, then some help from Oakland and Seattle if they want any chance at sneaking into the playoffs.
+Cleveland needs one of those teams to sweep the other, then some help from Oakland and Seattle in order to sneak into the playoffs.